Help for the Ukrainian refugees

 Consultation hour of Refugee Council Wageningen

 For all your questions about help and ance you are welcome to attend the special consultation time of Refugee Council Wageningen.
-This consultation hour is every Tuesday from 10.00 to 12.00 hrs at Markt 17.
+This consultation hour is on Monday from 14.00 to 16.00 hrs and on Wednesday from 17.30 to 19.00 hrs, Markt 17.
 An interpreter is also present.
-Or send an e-mail to email@example.com.
+Or send an e-mail to firstname.lastname@example.org.
 If (more) care and support is required, Refugee Council Wageningen will contact Startpunt.

 Arranging (medical) care and support

 For special questions about care and support, please contact Startpunt.
 Refugees staying with a host family can seek medical care from the family doctor.
 Refugees without travel medical insurance fall under the uninsured scheme.
 This means that acutely necessary care is fully paid for by the Centraal Administratie Kantoor (CAK).
 Read more information on Zorgverzekeringslijn website.
 Do you have any questions about this?
 Please contact Startpunt.

 Do you need someone to talk to or are you suffering from a psychological disorder?

 Do you need someone to talk to or are you struggling with something?
 Do you suffer from stress, have trouble sleeping or are you worrying a lot?

 - For all of these psychological issues, you can anonymously contact MIND Correlation.
 MIND Correlation is available on Monday through Friday from 9 AM to 9 PM.
 You can contact them on number 0900 1405.
 This phone call is in English.

 - For young people who need someone to talk to, there is also the “Is everything okay?” support line.
 This line is available from 6 PM to 12 midnight.
 The number of the support line is 0800 0450.
 The “Is everything okay” support line is available every day between 2 and 10 PM.
 This phone call is in English.